-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

 - Size—The size and capacity of a humidifier is based on gallons per day of operation.
-One way to find out what size you need is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you consider your options.
+One way to find out what size you want is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour is needed and be a guide as you consider your options.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are several models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 All homes and families are different.
 Our team at Service Experts Heating & Air Conditioning can give you a home health report to help you pick which humidifier will work for your home.
-And our assessment will confirm you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Give us a call at 866-397-3787 or go to our online scheduler to make an appointment.
+And our assessment will confirm you are getting the best solution to fit your existing HVAC system.
+We want to make sure you relax during the cooler season and that you have the support you need to maintain proper indoor air quality.
+Call us at 866-397-3787 or go to our online scheduler to make an appointment.